Merzasphor/MWSE/docs/source/types/tes3creatureInstance.md

 ### `spells`

+*Read-only*.
 Quick access to the base creature's spell list.
 It is a tes3spellList, which is a list wrapper with helper functions.
 The actual list is accessed with .iterator. e.g. for _, spell in pairs(creature.spells.iterator) do print(spell.name) end

 **Returns**: